fflo/crashplan-code42-server/README.md

 ### Hints
 Port 4280 can be added to the list above, if insecure web access (http) is needed.

-Admin Console can be access using https://[publish-IP]:4285/console [2]
+Admin Console configuration URL: https://[publish-IP]:4285/console

+First Installation Howto: [Activate your Code42 Server][2]

 ### What's new
 Starting with version 7 code42-server (proserver) is now running as user crashplan instead of root for security reasons.